 The personal injury claim process is generally pretty straightforward, but changing trends have given accident victims options.
 Beyond informal negotiations and a lawsuit, you can also consider mediation.
 This resolution method has been used successfully in several areas of law, and it’s starting to change how personal injury claims are settled out of court.

 Whether you’re considering mediation or not, it’s important to have a strong team of personal injury attorneys on your side.
-Call the team at Whibbs Stone Barnett at 850-500-1111 to set up a consultation today.
+Call the team at Whibbs Stone Barnett Turner, PA at 850-500-1111 to set up a consultation today.

 When Negotiations Stall

 Mediation is an option that often comes up when negotiations have stalled or gone in circles.
 Remember, most personal injury claims settle during informal negotiations.
 Neither the liable party nor the victim really wants to go to court, and negotiations give them a way to avoid that.
 However, if the two parties are just too far apart on what they consider to be a fair settlement, negotiations may be unsuccessful.

 In the past, the only option was to move forward with a lawsuit.
 This could be time-consuming and expensive on both sides.
 With mediation, there is a third option that is often less expensive and less stressful.